gswashburn/Snippets-EditorPlugin/README.md

 # Snippets Editor Plugin Script

-A simlpe script for the godot engine 3.0 to make manage code snippets.
+A simlpe script for the godot engine 3.x to make manage code snippets in your projects.

 ## License